It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 It's a very different question.

-I mean, if I were to ask what does the country seem to think of him now.
+I mean, if I were to ask what does the country seem to think of him now, well, that's an easy and unpleasant question to address.

 But what will the history books say?

-I don't mean school history books, Lord knows they'll probably continue to trash him.
+Lord knows they'll probably continue to trash him.

-That the Muslims in that part of the world, just as so many American Muslims are trying to do, uh to get that that that faith can be steered into I'm just trying to get them into the 16th century, much less the 21st, and that uh and that they that you can be Muslim and just go to a mosque instead of a church like mine and and worship in a different way than I do,
+that they can actually have stability and security, that the Muslims in that part of the world, just as so many American Muslims are trying to do, that that faith can be steered into, I'm just trying to get them into the 16th century, much less the 21st, and that and that you can be Muslim and just go to a mosque instead of a church like mine and worship in a different way than I do,

-I mean, this is this is all doable.
+I mean, this is all doable.

 It's all doable.

-Uh and I've always believed that.
+And I've always believed that.

 And President Bush has always believed that.

-But uh anyway, so Bush is in public office have always been an adventure for conservatives, and that's a little bit of what we're talking about.
+But anyway, so Bush's in public office have always been an adventure for conservatives.

-And uh, if you're just joining today's Rush Limbaugh show, uh my bottom line on this is any disagreements that I will have had with the Bush administration politically, and they are a few.
+And if you're just joining today's Rush Limbaugh show, my bottom line on this is any disagreements that I will have had with the Bush administration politically, and they are a few, pale in comparison to the eternal gratitude I have for his keeping my family safe with a visionary attempt to bring democracy to the Middle East.

-Catherine Phillip has the uh byline in the Times Online out of the U.K. Iran, she writes, poses the greatest foreign policy challenge to Barack Obama, with Tehran on course to produce a nuclear bomb in the first year of an Obama administration.
+Iran, she writes, poses the greatest foreign policy challenge to Barack Obama, with Tehran on course to produce a nuclear bomb in the first year of an Obama administration.

 Mr. Obama must keep his promises of direct talks with Tehran and engage the Middle East region as a whole if he is to halt a looming crisis that could be revisited on the U.S., said the experts.

-Richard Haas is one of the authors, and uh he is quoted as saying, diplomacy is not guaranteed to work.
+Richard Haas is one of the authors, and he is quoted as saying, diplomacy is not guaranteed to work.

 Do you think?

-But the other options, he says, military action or living with an Iranian weapon are sufficiently unattractive for it to warrant serious commitment.
+But the other options, he says, military action or living with an Iranian weapon, are sufficiently unattractive for it to warrant serious commitment.

-Well, if there's one thing that I won't stand for for another stinking minute, it's the notion that the Bush administration somehow uh was allergic to diplomacy.
+Well, if there's one thing that I won't stand for for another stinking minute, it's the notion that the Bush administration somehow was allergic to diplomacy.

 Why do you think North Korea is less of a threat than they were three years ago?

-Uh that would be diplomacy.
+That would be diplomacy.

 That's tough action backed by diplomacy.